robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Function types are shared interfaces

-^ For example, Swift’s built-in `GeneratorOf` is a `GeneratorType`—an iterator—which you can make wrapping some other generator, or wrapping a function:
+^ For example, Swift’s built-in `GeneratorOf` is a `GeneratorType`—an iterator—which you can construct with another generator, or with a function:

 ```swift
 struct GeneratorOf<T> : GeneratorType {